Enrollment

 Once the add/drop period begins, students can add more credits for a maximum total of 22 overall credits per semester.

-CALS students are allowed a max of 22 credits per semester.
+CALS students are allowed a maximum of 22 credits per semester.
 The petition to exceed max credits (located in DUST) is only available/visible in DUST to seniors.
-Typically, seniors are allowed to exceed 22 credits only if they: need to add more credits in order to stay on track to graduate, have demonstrated via good academic standing and GPA that they can successfully complete a standard credit-load.
+Typically, seniors are allowed to exceed 22 credits only if they need to add more credits to stay on track to graduate or have demonstrated via good academic standing and GPA that they can successfully complete a standard credit load.
 We encourage them to schedule a meeting with the CALS Registrar or Inclusive Advising Teams to review this request.

 Can I pre-enroll in research/TAing/Internship/or Independent Study (special studies)?

-Special Studies courses are not available during pre-enroll.
-These courses require an application which will open prior to the semester starting.
+Special Studies courses are not available during pre-enrollment.
+They require an application, which will open before the semester starts.
 Keep an eye on your Cornell email for important dates and deadlines related to the special studies form opening.

 I have a hold on my account that's preventing me from enrolling, what do I do?